Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_list.md

     ```

 ### Using a While Loop
-In Jac, you can iterate through list items using a **while** loop by leveraging the **len()** function.Start with an index of **0**, then loop through the list using its index until you reach the list's length.
+In Jac, you can iterate through list items using a **while** loop by leveraging the **len()** function.
+Start with an index of **0**, then loop through the list using its index until you reach the list's length.
 Ensure you increment the index in each iteration to avoid an infinite loop.

 **Code Example**
     ```jac linenums="1"